Grantee Directory

 Immigration Research Initiative

-To support a national, New-York based nonpartisan think tank focused on immigrant integration, looking at issues of economic, social, and cultural inclusion of immigrants in the United States.
+To provide general operating support to the Immigration Research Initiative (IRI), a national, New York-based, nonpartisan think tank focused on issues of economic, social, and cultural inclusion of immigrants in the United States.

 Grant amount: $200,000